jterrace/sphinxtr/ch-intro/index.rst

 The following changes and additions have been made from vanilla Sphinx:

+* 2017 Start on the python3.5/sphinx 1.4.3 version
+* 2016 working Version(this version)

 * A cross-format bibtex bibliography based on sphinx-natbib
 * Tables that can go inside figures
 * Changed table formatting to look pretty, like booktabs